Skip to content

 BIRDC Tooke Clubs initiative with school children

-Tooke Clubs in Schools
+Tooke Clubs in schools

 BIRDC partners with schools across Uganda to establish Tooke Clubs that introduce students to agricultural science, nutrition, food processing, and banana value addition.